alexabainza/apptive-wd/README.md

 ﻿# apptive-webdev
-i To be restructured soon.
+* To be restructured soon.

 This repository contains our Web Dev 2/Information Management 2 final project.